Jagapd/GovTechnology/README.md

 npm install

 To Run test :
-npm run test ( Refer to package.json on what run test does - It cleans up previous report and updates to lates report )
+npm run test ( Refer to package.json on what run test does - It cleans up previous report and updates to latest report after test run)

 About Framework :